Seminar and campaign launch, 26th September 2017

 Alongside these videos, a poster detailing the conditions to be met in order for a conviction to become spent was also launched.
 The poster is available here.

-- IPRT's Acting Executive Director, Fíona Ní Chinnéide, spoke to Morning Ireland on on the issues of employment and convictions.
+- RTÉ Morning Ireland: IPRT's Acting Executive Director, Fíona Ní Chinnéide spoke to Audrey Carville about the issues of employment and convictions.
 Listen back here.

-- Paddy Richardson, IASIO, spoke to Newstalk's Ivan Yeats on the importance of employment for rehabilitation.
+- Newstalk: Paddy Richardson, IASIO, spoke to Newstalk's Ivan Yates on the importance of employment to support rehabilitation.
 Listen back here.

-- Report on the seminar by RTÉ Radio One Drivetime's Brain Lally, including interviews with speakers.
+- RTÉ Drivetime: Brian Lally reported on the seminar, including interviews with speakers.
 Listen back here, from 2:11:36.

-- Irish Examiner article by Noel Baker 'Give ex convicts the opportunity to work'.
+- Irish Examiner: 'Give ex convicts the opportunity to work'.

-- Irish Legal News article 'Penal reform group encourages employers to consider recruiting people with convictions'.
+- Irish Legal News: 'Penal reform group encourages employers to consider recruiting people with convictions'.

-- TheJournal.ie article by Cormac Fitzgerald 'People we recruit from prison are on average more loyal, more honest and stay with us for longer'.
+- TheJournal.ie: 'People we recruit from prison are on average more loyal, more honest and stay with us for longer'.

 If you require any further information on this event, or the campaign please contact Pamela, Campaigns and Admin Officer at: email@example.com or (01) 874 1400.